Shaphen/Badcord/README.md

   ChatChannel.broadcast_to('chat_channel', socket)
 end
 ```
-The fronend component for the chat system then grabs this organized information and updates state to trigger an instant re-render and display the new message along with the previous ones
+The frontend component for the chat system then grabs this organized information and updates state to trigger an instant re-render and display the new message along with the previous ones
 ```javascript
 App.cable.subscriptions.create(
   { channel: "ChatChannel" },